 Now we can account for the expenses.
-If you’re paying a cleaner to turnover private rooms you will spend approximately $20 per room.
+If you’re paying a cleaner to turn over private rooms you will spend approximately $20 per room.
 This will fluctuate depending on your area, but a generally speaking “acceptable” cleaning will take around 15 minutes to complete.
-This will cost us $1,400 per month in cleaning expense.
+This will cost us $1,400 per month in cleaning expenses.

 Airbnb Utility and Supply Cost